jonathangjertsen/Send/README.md

         'data' => $data
     ]);

+### Put and delete stuff

-You can of course also put stuff and delete stuff.
+You can of course also put stuff and delete stuff by setting 'method' to 'DELETE' or 'PUT'.

 ## Defining the request